 ART 331 - Greek and Roman Art (3)

-Greek and Roman art from the tenth century B.C. to the fourth century A.D. are studied.
-Focus is on the differing character and functions of this art and on its importance for the development of Western art.
+Students will learn about Ancient Greek and Roman art and architecture in the context of the cultures of wider Mediterranean cultures.
+The use of and misuse of the Classical inheritance will be addressed.
 Lecture.

 Prerequisite: ART 231 or ART 231W and ART 232 or ART 232W.